bitapihub/fuelphp-gtm/README.md

 Now JimBob is set to an integer value of 1.
 In GTM, you can now track to see if that variable is set and fire a tag based on JimBob.
 Isn't JimBob awesome? :) If you only set variables in your config file, you don't need to add any extra code.
 Do not set events or arrays here!
 The page variables are also set in the noscript version.
 See the next section for that.

+You also use GTM variables when setting up custom dimensions and metrics for things like cohort analysis.
+Check out the [thread on the product forums for how to set up UA variables in GTM version 2.](https://productforums.google.com/d/msg/tag-manager/W6XrhherGSA/oX9LLC-CRGAJ)

 **GTM events to fire with gtm.js**

 GTM only does stuff when an event is fired.
 Certain code must be added to the dataLayer before the event gtm.js fires.
 (GTM fires gtm.js automatically.)
 As soon as gtm.js fires, everything on the dataLayer is sent to GTM for analysis.
 Impression data and product detail views are some items that can be added before gtm.js fires.
 You may need to add other "non-events" to GTM at some point and that's where this code comes in.
 Set the 'non_events' key in the config file to any "non-events" you wish to add by default or use the following code to add them dynamically.